 - Promote transit region and local retail with loyalty points and campaigns linked to smartcard + credit card combinations

-These concepts transform a transit smartcard system into a platform on which transit operators can build all kinds of services and new infrastructure tying transit and retail together in new powerful ways.
-Reimagine Oyster or NYC MetroCard as transit platforms and the possibilities are endlessly exciting.
+These concepts transform a transit smartcard system into a platform on which transit operators can build all kinds of services and new infrastructure tying transit, retail and mobile payments together in new powerful ways.
+Reimagine Oyster or NYC MetroCard as transit payment platforms and the possibilities are endlessly exciting.
 The transit smartcard system positioned as a platform is the essential concept most people don’t see or understand.
 They only see a ticketing system.
-Visitors to Japan can see the transit smartcard as platform in action where Apple Pay is taking it to the next level.
+Visitors to Japan can see the transit smartcard as platform in action where Apple Pay and Google Pay are taking it to the next level.

 The Open vs. Closed Debate is Over